ravikt/sceneflowgan/README.md

 ```
 ## Note

-In case of difficulty in running the code, please post your questions by opening issues.
+In case of difficulty in running the code, please post your question by filing an issue.
 To suggest any improvement to make the code more readable or optimized, open a pull request.